google/gousb/README.md

     // #include <libusb-1.0/libusb.h>

-This flag will tell the linker the exact path of static library
+This flag will tell the linker the exact path of static library.
+Then install `gousb`:

 - Go to `$(GOPATH)/src/github.com/kylelemons/gousb/`.
 Run: